 Step 10: Separate Meat From Bone

 When the meat has been mostly scraped off the bone, separate the end of the bone completely from the meat.
 Trim away any gristle or bits of bone or cartilage that may have remained on the meat.
-Save bones for stock and use the meat for recipes as desired, such as these Grilled Turmeric Chicken Skewers, or Mario Batali's Chicken Thighs with Garlicky Crumbs, or this Real Deal Kung Pao Chicken.
+Save bones for stock and use the meat for recipes as desired, such as these Grilled Turmeric Chicken Skewers, or Chicken-Fried Chicken with Cream Gravy, or this Real Deal Kung Pao Chicken.

 Or—the most popular chicken thigh recipe on the site—this Halal-Cart Chicken and Rice.
 Yum.